Personal Story: Better on the Other Side of Back Pain

 “The best advice I got from Dr. Sanfilippo was not to rush my recovery.
 And anything he said to do, I did.
 I trusted him.”

-He went to Virtua physical therapy to recover the muscle mass and movement that he had lost being from being sedentary for such a long period of time.
+He went to Virtua physical therapy to recover the muscle mass and movement that he lost from being sedentary for such a long period of time.
 Thanks to his therapists, he went from walking from his house to his neighbor’s house to two doors down, then three doors, then four.
 He walked further and got faster.